 Climate Change Caused Mammal Dwarfing: Would Humans Shrink As Well?

-Global warming, has been a cause for concern for quite a while and everyone, from governments to citizens of a country, is concerned about the implications of climate changes.
+Global warming has been a cause for concern for quite a while and everyone, from governments to citizens of a country, is concerned about the implications of climate change.
 Apparently, global warming along with climate change can affect the size of an animal considerably.

 According to a new study, nearly 50 million years ago, when the Earth suddenly heated up, three species of mammals shrank considerably.
-This phenomenon can occur once again per researchers and this time, it can affect humans as well.
+This phenomenon can occur once again according to the researchers and this time, it can affect humans as well.

-However, since humans are placed high on the food chain, the result will be comparatively less severe as compared to those of animals.
-The dwarfing affects the herbivorous animals more when compared to carnivorous mammals.
+However, since humans are placed high on the food chain, the result will be comparatively less severe as compared with those of animals.
+Dwarfing affects herbivorous animals more when compared with carnivorous mammals.